SOURCES OF SLIDING-SCALE FEE PSYCHOTHERAPY

 Or, contact ICP+P at [email protected] or at (202) 686-9300 for further information.

-One other possibility is to view a list of therapists here:
+One additional possibility is to view a list of therapists here:

 Type in your preferred zip code for where you would like the therapy to take place.
 When you look at the profiles of